adriapr/lab-guide/chapter-vision.md

 * We set deadlines for finishing the projects we work on, for example by submitting the work to a journal or conference.
 A project is successful if we are proud of the work we did and shared it with the rest of the world.
 Getting it accepted is a bonus.
 * We take initiative and actively contribute to the lab, and suggest ways to improve the process further

-This is somewhat different than the traditional model of one supervisor who communicates with each student individually, but the students projects do not overlap.
-In my opinion this is isolating for the students, and time-intensive for me as a supervisor.
-By pooling our knowledge and resources, I think we can work more effectively and efficiently.
-Think of us as a sports team - a team will only be successful if everybody works together, not if there's just one star player or coach.